 - …plus a whole lot more (yes — I used that phrase again).

-And if that’s not enough, it also comes with 18+ new page templates and 300+ block templates.
+And if that’s not enough, it also comes with 18+ page templates and 300+ block templates.

 Long story short — there’s a lot of functionality packed into The Plus Addons for Elementor!

-Price: Plans start at $39 for use on a single website.
-You can also pay $119 to use it on unlimited websites with a year of updates.
-Or, you can pay $399 for use on unlimited sites and lifetime updates.
+Price: Plans start at $39 per year for use on a single website.
+You can also pay an annual fee of $109 to use it on five websites or $169 for unlimited websites with a year of updates.

 4. Elementor Extras – 33+ New Widgets and Extensions